NickGrunert/master-thesis/modules/02_algorithm.typ

     The surface's score is calculated by multiplying the result score of the plateau algorithm by the surface's squared size.
     As previously stated, the algorithm calculates this in order to assign greater rewards to surfaces of greater size in comparison to smaller surfaces.
     Therefore, a surface with a large surface area and optimal values will achieve a higher score than two smaller surfaces with perfect values.
-    However, a small surface with imperfect values will likely demonstrate superior performance in comparison to a large surface characterized by numerous incoherent values.
+    However, a small surface with imperfect values will likely demonstrate superior performance in comparison to a large surface characterised by numerous incoherent values.
     This calculation is denoted as $#sym.Phi _"pos"$ in @formula:segment_score.

     #figure(